-One of the main management assessment purposes is to evaluate if the preset goals outlined in the Management’s Discussion and Analysis (MD&A) have been achieved.
-To follow up on what management has promised, you need to compare the accomplished results from the latest MD&A with the preset goals from the prior MD&A. For a more extensive management assessment you can include older MD&A’s in this comparison too.
+One of the main purposes of a management assessment is to evaluate whether the goals outlined in the Management’s Discussion and Analysis (MD&A) have been achieved.
+To do so, it is necessary to compare the accomplished results from the latest MD&A with the preset goals from the prior MD&A. For a more extensive assessment, older MD&As can also be included in this comparison.

 When and Where to Find Your Stock’s Management Discussion and Analysis (MD&A)?

 To find a company’s MD&A, it is typically filed at the same time as the company’s financial statements and can be found on the company’s website.
 For American listed stocks, the MD&A is also filed on the SEC; website, while for Canadian listed stocks, it can be found on the SEDAR website.
 You can often find it on the company’s own website too.